cloudfoundry/java-buildpack/docs/framework-sky_walking_agent.md

 | `default_application_name` | This is omitted by default but can be added to specify the application name in the SkyWalking dashboard.
 This can be overridden by an `application-name` entry in the credentials payload.
 If neither are supplied the default is the `application_name` as specified by Cloud Foundry.
 | `repository_root` | The URL of the SkyWalking repository index ([details][repositories]).
 | `version` | The version of SkyWalking to use.
 Candidate versions can be found in [this listing][].
-| `enabled` | Whether to enable the SkyWalking Agent.
-By default the agent is turned off.

 ### Additional Resources
 The framework can also be configured by overlaying a set of resources on the default distribution.
 To do this, add files to the `resources/sky_walking_agent` directory in the buildpack fork.